marcusoftnet/marcusoftnet.github.io/_posts/2019-02-18-principles-and-practices-in-cross-functional-teams.md

 The architecture guild just closed the meeting that had been awesome.
 Not only had it been the biggest turnout with 1-2 people per team represented, but they had finally decided on the preferred way to communicate; HTTP between bounded context service and Rabbit MQ between the micro-services within the bounded context.
 Easy clear and feels like a great idea.

-Marcus and Anna, two devs that attended the architecture guild,  bump into each other the day after;
+Marcus and Anna, two developers that attended the architecture guild,  bump into each other the day after;

 Marcus: So, did you get started converting your internal HTTP calls to Rabbit MQ, yet?